 - “Ordinary Games with Extraordinary Insight” on DFWPlaytherapy.com

 In 2001, I graduated from the University of Texas at Tyler with a Bachelors degree in psychology.
 Following graduation, I worked for East Texas Medical Center’s Behavioral Health Center as a psych technician.
-It was here where I worked next to doctors, nurses, and therapists treating adults and adolescents with acute mental illness and substance addiction.
-This facility even had a floor devoted to children and teens where they attended groups and challenged themselves in a ropes course.
+It was here where I worked next to doctors, nurses, and therapists treating adults and adolescents with acute mental illness and substance addiction, as well as the children affected by substance abuse.
+Patients received treatment through individual, group, and family therapy, medication management, a ropes course challenge, and more.

-My clinical experience in counseling started in 2007 at Heritage Behavioral Health Consultants, a private practice setting with a small group of LPCs.
-I worked with individuals, groups, couples, and families on a variety of problems, including couple’s therapy, anxiety and depression, divorce, and teen counseling.
+After completing a majority of my graduate training, my counseling experience began in 2007 at Heritage Behavioral Health Consultants, a private practice setting with a small group of LPCs.
+I worked with individuals, groups, couples, and families on a variety of problems, including couple’s therapy, anxiety, depression, divorce, and teen counseling.
 It was here that I learned the value of connecting to my client and establishing a solid therapeutic relationship before real change can occur.
 In addition to individual therapy, our practice led a divorce recovery program for adults, teens, and children that included speakers, workbooks, and small groups.
 I facilitated the teen group.
 The teens were encouraged to share their struggles and support their peers during the many challenges that arise before, during, and after their parents’ divorce.
 As an intern, I also started a class at a local middle school called “Girl Talk,” which aimed to combat relational aggression and bullying among adolescent girls.
 I focused on teaching positive communication skills, empathy, and the damage that gossip and bullying can leave.

 In February 2008, I graduated from Houston Baptist University with a Master of Arts in Psychology and obtained my license as an LPC-Intern.
 I was then invited to start the counseling program at MedCare Pediatric Group, a pediatric rehab center specializing in speech, physical, and occupational therapies where I worked as part of the admin staff while attending graduate school.
 The owner felt that counseling services would be a beneficial adjunct to the services they already provided to children.
 Beginning a new program was challenging, exhausting, exciting, and an awesome learning experience.
 It was here where I gained valuable experience working with a large variety of childhood issues, such as developmental and speech delays, Autism spectrum disorders, special medical issues and behavioral and emotional disorders.
 Working with so many children, many of whom could not communicate through words, I began my journey toward becoming a Registered Play Therapist.
 This means that I have completed classroom instruction and clinical supervision in skills specifically geared toward children.
 In addition to providing individual child counseling, I also offered parenting consultations, family therapy, and worked closely with the team of Occupational Therapists and Speech and Language Pathologists to coordinate an inclusive treatment plan for my patients.